emilecg/wheat_evolution/README.md

 The pipeline includes in the following steps:
 - Trimming of reference raw reads
-- Create reference k-mers set
+- Create reference k-mer set
 - Create k-mer sets for samples to investigate (sample k-mer sets)
 - Pairwise comparison between reference k-mer set and sample k-mer sets for samples
 - Analysis of the output file

 ### Trimming of reference raw reads
-To create a specific reference k-mers set, the first step consists in trimming the fastq files from which the k-mers needs to be counted.
+To create a specific reference k-mer set, the first step consists in trimming the fastq files from which the k-mers needs to be counted.
 Trimming is a step required to reduce the amount of k-mers coming from sequencing errors.
 The pipeline might work without trimming, but the higher amount of k-mers would raise the running time.
 The trimming can be performed with any trimming tool, in our study we used [Trimmomatic](https://github.com/usadellab/Trimmomatic/tree/main) v.
 0.38.
 ```bash
 # Example: